bolt/docs/docs/configuration/permissions.md

- 1. Permissions are quite central to Bolt's inner workings, and by misconfiguring them, you can lock yourself out - for example, removing the `anonymous` role from the `login` or `postLogin` permissions will make logging in completely impossible: you will not even be allowed to see the login page.
+ 1. Permissions are quite central to Bolt's inner workings, and by misconfiguring them, you can lock yourself out - for example, removing the `IS_AUTHENTICATED_REMEMBERED` role from the `dashboard` permission will make the bolt dashboard completely inaccessible for everyone.

- 2. If somebody has the permission to `useredit`, they can also grant permissions to themselves or others.
-This means they can make themselves `root`, or take away `root` from others.
-In short: **Do _not_ give someone `edit users` permission, unless you trust them fully!!**
+ 2. If somebody has the permission to `user:edit`, they can also grant permissions to themselves or others.
+This means they can give themselves roles with more permissions, or take away those roles from others.
+    This is similar for a lot of permissions that are by default assigned to ROLE_ADMIN only.
+    In short: **Do _not_ give someone the `ROLE_ADMIN` (or `ROLE_DEVELOPER`) role, or change the setup in a way that they have permission to do things that were previously only accessible to ROLE_ADMIN unless you trust them fully!!**

 The `permissions.yml` File Format